irvinie/tee-time-bot/README.md

-# Tee-Time Bot
+# Tee-Time Bot v1.2

-Automation script to grab Austin CivicRec/WebTrac golf tee times (e.g., Roy Kizer, Jimmy Clay) using Playwright.
+A **Node.js + Playwright** automation script to grab Austin CivicRec/WebTrac golf tee times (e.g., Roy Kizer, Jimmy Clay).
 It logs in, sets the date/time window, searches, clicks **Add To Cart**, then stops so you can manually finish on the “One Click To Finish” page.

-Implementation lives in `reserve-teetime.mjs` and is configurable via `.env`.
+It securely stores credentials in `.env`, saves browser sessions to `auth.json`, and runs with fully configurable day/time windows.

 ---